 Multiple state and national associations are working on this issue and each year brings new resources.
-The Integrated Healthcare Association (IHA) has made a compendium of resources available here, for various targeted providers and provider organizations.
+The Integrated Healthcare Association (IHA) website provides a list of resources for various targeted providers and provider organizations.

 Another valuable resource is the California Opioid Overdose Surveillance Dashboard, which presents regular updates on opioid prescription and overdose trends.
 The site is a cooperative venture of CDPH, OSHPD and the California Health Care Foundation.